Note SQL Server 2008 users, you now have a built-in MERGE statement you can use instead of these patterns.

 You will do one index seek to attempt the update, even with multiple threads a new key will be generated and that voids pk violations if a new record must be added, if it fails here you should review your code.
 Anyway or you have a pk or must create one.

-Daniel_Adeniji almost 12 years ago
+Daniel_Adeniji over 12 years ago

 Daniel_Adeniji